 Collector for ArcGIS is a field data collection and editing app for smartphones and tablets.
-It's designed to help your field staff rapidly collect and update data in the field using maps that you create and share using Portal for ArcGIS.
+It's designed to help your field staff rapidly collect and update data in the field using maps that your portal users create and share.

-See the Collector for ArcGIS requirements for information on supported Portal for ArcGIS versions.
+See the Collector for ArcGIS requirements for information on supported ArcGIS Enterprise versions.

 Drone2Map for ArcGIS

 Drone2Map for ArcGIS lets you visualize and analyze geolocated images you collect with a drone to help you inspect areas from the air and monitor changes.
-2D and 3D maps you create with Drone2Map can be shared to Portal for ArcGIS.
+2D and 3D maps you create with Drone2Map can be shared to ArcGIS Enterprise.

-The following matrix indicates version support between Drone2Map and Portal for ArcGIS:
+The following matrix indicates version support between Drone2Map and ArcGIS Enterprise:

 Explorer for ArcGIS